-Don’t be surprised if you buy the best parts on the internet only for them to become outdated within a couple of years.
+Don’t be surprised if you buy the best parts online only to become outdated within a few years.
 Gaming PCs are often at the forefront of technological advancements.

 Is it easy to build a gaming PC?

-If you know what goes into a gaming PC, building it will be a breeze.
-There are many YouTube tutorials and other online resources you can follow if you’re unsure where to start.
+Building it will be a breeze if you know what goes into a gaming PC.
+You can follow many YouTube tutorials and other online resources if you’re unsure where to start.

 Building a gaming PC can be easy if you’re used to working with technology.
 As long as there’s space for everything you’ve bought, it’s usually relatively straightforward.

-Most problems arise when people try to use the most powerful parts without adding fans or compatible components to prevent them from overheating.
+Most problems arise when people use the most powerful parts without adding fans or compatible components to prevent them from overheating.

 If your computer sounds like a jet engine after a few minutes, there’s a high chance something needs to be replaced.
 Overlooking these issues can result in a premature part replacement.

 For many people, building a gaming laptop isn’t worth it.
-Most parts are soldered to the motherboard, which means they can’t be cleaned, removed, or replaced.
+Most parts are soldered to the motherboard, so they can’t be cleaned, removed, or replaced.

-Once you choose the parts, you’re stuck with them until it’s time to get a new laptop.
+Once you choose the parts, you’re stuck with them until you get a new laptop.
 However, the convenience of bringing a laptop with you wherever you go could outweigh the significance of that disadvantage.

-How to Geek shows the only tools you need to build a gaming PC are a screwdriver, the computer’s parts you chose, and plenty of patience.
+How to Geek shows the only tools you need to build a gaming PC are a screwdriver, the computer parts you chose, and plenty of patience.